spring-guides/gs-async-method/README.md

 Page [name=Spring Framework, website=null]
 ```

-To compare how long this would take without the asynchronous feature, try commenting out the `@Async` annotation and run it again.
-The total elapsed time should increase noticeably since each query will take at least a second.
+To compare how long this takes without the asynchronous feature, try commenting out the `@Async` annotation and run the service again.
+The total elapsed time should increase noticeably because each query takes at least a second.

 Essentially, the longer the task takes and the more tasks are invoked simultaneously, the more benefit you will see with making things asynchronous.
-The trade off is having to handle the `Future` interface, and possible synchronizing on the output of multiple calls, especially if one is dependent on another.
+The trade off is handling the `Future` interface.
+It adds a layer of indirection because you are no longer dealing directly with the results, but must instead poll for them.
+If multiple method calls were previously chained together in a synchronous fashion, converting to an asynchronous approach may require synchronizing results.
+But this extra work may be necessary if asynchronous method calls solves a critical scaling issue.

 Summary
 -------

 Congratulations!
-You've just developed an asynchronous service and seen how it lets you scale multiple calls at once.
+You've just developed an asynchronous service that lets you scale multiple calls at once.

 [`Future`]: http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html